Updated 4/19/17 with additional socio-economic details.

 The Second Generation

-The first great generation of Lindy Hoppers danced in front of Chick’s drums at the Savoy in the late 20s and throughout the 30s — dancers like Shorty George and Big Bea.
-A spot near the stage where tourists and locals alike could gape at the best dancers showing off was known as “The Corner” (the name “The Cat’s Corner” reportedly came later).
+The first great generation of Lindy Hoppers danced in front of Chick’s drums at the Savoy in the late 20s and throughout the 30s — dancers like Mattie Pernell, Shorty George and “Big Bea.”
+A spot near the stage where tourists and locals alike could gape at the best dancers showing off was known as “The Corner” (the name “The Cat’s Corner” came later).
 And by the mid-30s, the next generation started pushing themselves into The Corner and to make Lindy Hop their own.
-These young men and women had names like Frankie Manning, Willa Mae Ricker, Leon James, Al Minns, Ann Johnson, and Norma Miller.
+These young dancers had names like Frankie Manning, Willa Mae Ricker, Leon James, Norma Miller, Al Minns.

 Among the Savoy’s management staff was a man with a white streak in his hair notorious for his street smarts.
-His name was Herbert White, better known by his nickname Whitey, and he soon realized that the Lindy Hop had a great deal of potential as a performance entertainment, and the younger dancers had a great deal of potential as cheap labor.
+His name was Herbert White, better known by his nickname Whitey, and with Lindy Hop groups like Shorty George’s around, he soon realized that the Lindy Hop had a great deal of potential as a stage entertainment, and the new, younger dancers had a great deal of potential as cheap labor.

-We will discuss Frankie Manning in greater detail later; however, we have to re-mention a story we discussed in the last chapter of this history, because it deals with these teenagers taking the baton from the first generation in almost a single moment.
+We will discuss Frankie Manning in greater detail later; however, we have to re-mention a story we discussed in the previous chapter of this history, because it deals with these teenagers taking the baton from the first generation in almost a single moment.
 In the mid-1930s [1936?], in a contest against Shorty George himself, Frankie Manning reportedly took his partner into a new step he had developed that mimicked one of Shorty George’s where his partner would walk him off on her back: Instead of walking his partner off on his back, however, Frankie went all the way and flipped his partner over his back.
-In this contest, surprising everyone, he did the first known air-step in Lindy Hop.
+In this contest, surprising everyone, he did the first known Air Step in Lindy Hop.